coci/shivan/README.md

 ~~- url format validation~~

+~~- check url is downloadable~~

 <p>&nbsp;</p>

 **Short-term :**

-- check url is downloadable

 - dynamic number of part
 - check if all parts downloaded then concate to final_file
 - read from clipboard
+- turn it to pypi package
+- create setup.py installation

 <p>&nbsp;</p>